toppic-suite/toplib/README.md

   * An msalign file: ```lib_representative_spectra.msalign```
   * A tsv file: ```lib_spectra_identification.tsv```

-Run the command to convert a SQL-based library to a text-based library
+Run the command to convert a SQL-based library to a text-based library:

 ```
 python3 db_to_msalign_tsv.py lib_spectra_ms2.db